dansmyers/DataScienceAndAnalytics/Challenge-Projects/1-Make_a_Graph.md

 For this project, a good research question is **one that has a definite answer**.

-- It might be a yes/no question.
+- A yes/no question.

-- It might be aa question about which of two things is larger, or better by some measurement.
+- A question about which of two things is larger or better by some measurement.

 There are certainly important research projects that focus on more open-ended investigations of systems, processes, or cultures, but they're beyond the scope of what we're trying to do here.